 In the face of any yes or any no, you remain whole.
 Nothing will ever come into your life and nothing will ever leave your life that will make you any more or any less.
 A yes, a no, a yes that turns into a no, a yes that turns into a maybe (and don’t even get me started on maybe’s because they are total crap); they all leave you whole.

 There is something truly magical in knowing your worth and being complete in yourself.
 No relationship, friendship, or job is ever going to come to an end and take you with it.
 You’re going to be ok with or without it.
-Your soul is whole in God, in the universe.
+Your soul is whole in the universe.
 You are a full and complete entity.
 Sure, there are things that help us develop and grow, but growth happens as you mold and form into something bigger, growth is not sticking foreign items onto you to make yourself appear larger.
 You don’t have to stick yes’ onto yourself and wear them around just so you can feel bigger.
 You are not half of a soul or half of a body.
 Your soul does not need another soul to tell it yes in order to be complete.
 It already is.

 So if we are always whole, regardless of the boy saying no or the friend saying yes or the job saying maybe, why do we shatter for the no’s?
 Why do we build ourselves out of yes’?
 And why do we sacrifice our wholeness for the fickleness of others?

 Well, I am so over shattering.
 I’m done surrendering my wholeness.